fexmetrica/fex-metrica/README.md

 ```

-Now you need to install ffmpeg and opencv.
 If you haven't installed OpenCv when you installed the Emotient SDK, you need to do it now.
-You need to change the .rb file.
 In a terminal, run the following command:

 ```